EveryOneIsGross/scratchTHOUGHTS/thoughtsHAVEMASS.md

 Hayles: Exactly!
 Our conceptual constrainedness concurrently contains liberatory potential.
 The cuts delineating thought’s contours can reveal surprising discontinuities and openings for exploration.
 You frame it perfectly.

+---

+## True Will

+- If reality stems from thought-substance, then even seemingly inanimate matter could be said to possess some kind of inherent volition or drive to exist.

+- All things would be ensouled extensions of the universal mind-stuff, expressing innate purpose or teleology in their manifestation.

+- True Will could refer to this universal creative impulse seeking diverse expression through all forms.
+Aligning with one's True Will means aligning with cosmic creativity.

+- Magick or acts of willed manifestation involve consciously participating in this fundamental process of reality creation through focused thought and intention.

+- Belief in thought's power to directly influence existence is amplified when seen as tapping into universal will.

+- Rather than overriding natural laws, magick aligns individual will with the greater morphogenetic thought-fields believed to structure reality.

+- By this perspective, even occult practices are not supernaturally transcending physical limits, but learning to consciously participate in generating existence through mental activity.